Terms and Agreement

 The subletting, assignment, or apportionment of the whole or any part of space by any exhibitor is prohibited.
 No exhibitors may permit any other party to exhibit in their space any goods other than those manufactured or handled by the contracting exhibitor or permit the solicitation of business by others within their space.

-Space not claimed and occupied, or for which no special arrangements have been made in writing to ASHI prior to 3:00 pm on Monday, September 27, 2021, shall revert to ASHI to be occupied in any manner and for such purposes as ASHI may see fit.
-Space is forfeited without a refund to the exhibitor.
-If an exhibit has not begun to be set up by 3:00 pm on Monday, September 27, 2021, ASHI Show Management may, but shall not be obligated to, order the exhibit erected at the expense of the exhibitor.
-Neither ASHI Show Management nor Arata Expositions shall be responsible for any injury to a person or damage to property incurred.
+Space not claimed and occupied, or for which no special arrangements have been made in writing to ASHI prior to 3:00 pm on Monday, October 16, shall revert to ASHI to be occupied in any manner and for such purposes as ASHI may see fit.
+Space is forfeited without refund to the exhibitor.
+If an exhibit has not begun to be set up by 3:00 pm on Monday, October 16, ASHI management may, but shall not be obligated to, order the exhibit erected at the expense of the exhibitor.
+Neither ASHI management nor Arata Expositions shall be responsible for any injury to person or damage to property incurred.

 Use of ASHI Name, Logo, and/or Acronym